dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * Calls to <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.OpenElement%2A> and <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.CloseElement%2A> are correctly balanced.
 * Attributes are only added in the correct places.

-Incorrect manual render tree builder logic can cause arbitrary undefined behavior, including crashes, app (Blazor WebAssembly) or server (Blazor Server) hangs, and security vulnerabilities.
+Incorrect manual render tree builder logic can cause arbitrary undefined behavior, including crashes, app or server hangs, and security vulnerabilities.

 Consider manual render tree builder logic on the same level of complexity and with the same level of *danger* as writing assembly code or [Microsoft Intermediate Language (MSIL)](/dotnet/standard/managed-code) instructions by hand.